Veterans BenefitsApril 17, 2026 · 10 min read · By Dan Stevens

 There is one significant exception to the basic combined ratings formula: the bilateral factor.

-When it applies: If a veteran has service-connected conditions on both sides of a paired body part — both knees, both shoulders, both ankles, both arms, etc. — and the combined rating for those bilateral conditions is above 0%, the VA adds an additional 10% of the combined bilateral value before applying the bilateral result to other ratings.
+When it applies: If a veteran has service-connected conditions on both sides of a paired arm or leg — both knees, both ankles, both shoulders, both arms, and so on — and both sides are rated above 0%, the VA combines those bilateral conditions, adds an additional 10% of that combined value, and rounds to the nearest whole number before applying the result to other ratings.

 Example: A veteran has: